 2017 – 172,411 – 17%

-Although the medium-term trend shows female numbers increasing in IT professional roles in 2017, the numbers of men working in these roles are increasing at a faster rate, so the female proportion of the IT professional workforce is still only 16.2% in 2018, (14.3% in 2014).
+Although the medium-term trend shows female numbers increasing in IT professional roles in 2017, the numbers of men working in these roles are increasing at a faster rate, jumping by 60,000 in the past year.
+This means the female proportion of the IT professional workforce was still only at 16% in 2019.

 2016 – 43,087 – 19%